jameshughes89/cs2XX-ComputerArchitecture/site/topics/transistors-gates/gates.rst

     * In fact, the triangle in the gate means a *buffer* component

-* It is also common to simplify a not input to another gate by adding a circle to the symbol's respective input
+* It is also common to simplify a NOT input to another gate by adding a circle to the symbol's respective input
-* Below is an example of an and gate with one input inverted
+* Below is an example of an AND gate with one input inverted

-    * The top image shows one input explicitly inverted with a not gate
+    * The top image shows one input explicitly inverted with a NOT gate
     * The bottom image is simplified to show that the input is inverted